Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 * The header and footer are common in every pages (before login and after it)
 * Two different pages which are as follows:

-- Home page contains six posts and pictures and the possibilities of register of login.
-The step of visitor is depend that she/he visits the blog as registered user or not.
+- Home page contains six posts and pictures and the possibilities of register or login.
+The step of visitor is depend that she/he/they visits the blog as registered user or not.

 ![My picture](assets/images/home%20page.jpg)